ruenahcmohr/OneBit/readme.txt

 OUTIJMP O

 --------------------------------------------
-** By reading this you are liable for your own mental damage caused by trying to understand the repercussions of this instruction set. **
+** By reading this you are liable for your own mental damage caused by trying to understand this instruction set. **

 -- machine set